feizc/Food-Comment-Match/README.md

 This repository provides a food image - chinese comment matching model.

-issue:
+To do list:

+1) Build a high-quality food image-comment dataset;
-training process takes too much time -> parallize training
+2) Accelerating training process -> parallize training;